Bet on NASCAR, Here!

 Earnhardt raised some eyebrows after jumping up from the start to finish 22nd overall at Daytona.
 His best finish during his rookie season was actually 16th overall during the NNS at Talladega presented by Victory Motorcycles.

 2014 ended up being Earnhardt’s first and only full season racing in the Xfinity Series.
 He competed in all 33 races, with his best finish being 12th overall in Bristol.
 That’s tied with his best finish in Xfinity racing, a 12th place finish at Talladega in 2015.

 By the time 2015 rolled around, however, Earnhardt was beginning to make the transition to Monster Energy Cup Series, NASCAR’s top tier.
 He only competed in two Sprint Cup races that year, but by 2016 he was a full-time driver on the circuit, racing against the likes of his uncle Dale Earnhardt Jr.

 Jeffrey was able to race against his uncle for two seasons but by the end of 2017, Jeffrey became the lone remaining Earnhardt in the NASCAR circuit.

 Dale Earnhardt Jr. announced his retirement from NASCAR in April, leaving a handful of races left for him to compete against Jeffrey in.
 Since 1975, at least one Earnhardt has competed in a Cup Series race each season.
 At almost 30 years old, Earnhardt still has lots of time to keep the family name alive and well in the sport.
 There’s also 16-year-old Karsen Earnhardt Miller, the cousin of Jeffrey, who is developing in grassroots programs.

-Jeffrey Earnhardt will compete part-time in the Monster Energy Cup Series in 2019, after joining on with Joe Gibbs Racing on the Xfinity circuit.
+Jeffrey Earnhardt competed part-time in the Monster Energy Cup Series in 2019, after joining on with Joe Gibbs Racing on the Xfinity circuit.